Seun-Ajayi/DataSciencePortfolio/python_package/probable/README.md

 - the histrogram of the distribution
 - and the normalized histogram of the data and also plot the probability density function along the same range

-The package can and also be used to magically add identical distribution together.
+The package can also be used to magically add identical distribution together.

 # Files